yllwboy/DNAC-CCC/README.md

 4. `docker-compose up -d`
 5. Access the web interface by opening <http://0.0.0.0:5000/> on a web browser.

+If you wish to stop the tool, you can execute the following: `docker-compose down`

+Careful, this command will stop any backup jobs from running as well.

 ## Getting started

 ### Log in page